 North Carolina A&T State University

-At roughly $11,000 average net price, NC A&T is the most affordable HBCU theatre program on this list - and it offers two BFA degrees.
+At roughly $11,000 average net price, NC A&T offers two BFA degrees at a remarkable value.
 In-state North Carolina students pay even less.

 Norfolk State University